Advanced Software (return to the homepage)

 Updating payroll will always be a product of managing absences and shift changes.
 Having multiple rates, changing shift patterns and working out overtime are all complexities that social care providers like yours face when calculating payroll.
 And when you’re manually managing your organisations absences (and therefore the payroll amendments), errors can occur.

-In our recent Care Trends Survey 2023, almost a quarter (24%) of care organisations reported that they had experienced errors with their payroll processes.
+In our recent Care Trends Report 2024, almost a quarter (23%) of care organisations reported that they have a high number of payroll errors.

 Time and attendance software can integrate with your payroll system and automate your payroll processes, helping to minimise the chance of human error occurring as any changes to the schedule will automatically update that individuals pay where necessary.
 And this accurate time tracking and recording of absences therefore helps to reduce the risk of over or underpaying your care teams.